 - To foster harmonious and closer relationships among graduate students, faculty and administrators of various institutions or religious education.

-As of March 2019, REAP has been granted by the Philippine Regulatory Commission (PRC) CPD Council a CPD Provider from 2019 – 2022 (three years).
-The 8th NCCRE was applied and approved as a CPD Program that earns CPD units.
-The attendees of the 8th NCCRE earned 15 CPD units for their active participation which they can use for their renewal of Professional Teachers License.
+As of March 2019, REAP has been accredited by the Philippine Regulatory Commission (PRC) -CPD Council as CPD Provider from 2019 – 2022 (three-year validity).
+The 8th NCCRE was applied and accredited as a CPD Program that earned the participants CPD units.
+The attendees of the 8th NCCRE earned 15 CPD units for their active participation which they can use for their renewal of their Professional Teachers License.

-The first International Conference on Theology and Religious Studies was also approved as a CPD Program and the attendees earned 10 CPD unit points which they can use for the renewal of their licenses as Professional Teachers. – attachment 4b
+The first International Conference on Theology and Religious Studies (ICTRS) was also accredited as a CPD Program and the attendees earned 10 CPD unit points which they can use for their renewal of their licenses as Professional Teachers.

 REAP continues to spearhead and host lectures/Seminar-workshops for its members and other religious educators, campus ministers, catechists and formators as a means of professional development in the areas of teaching, research and community engagement.